 Office of Architecture and Engineering

 The Office of Architecture and Engineering (OAE) brings architectural and engineering expertise to both the Section 242 and Section 232 programs.
 OAE staff members are primarily located in New York City, with additional staff members in Ft.
-Worth and San Diego.
+Worth and Santa Ana.

 The Office of Hospital Facilities (OHF) manages the Section 242 program, which provides mortgage insurance for acute care hospital facilities ranging from large teaching institutions to small rural critical access hospitals.
-Staff members are primarily located at HUD Headquarters and New York City, with out-stationed staff in Ft.
-Worth, Jacksonville, Milwaukee, and New Orleans.
+Staff members are primarily located at HUD Headquarters and New York City, with out-stationed staff in Houston, Jacksonville, Milwaukee, and New Orleans.
 OHF is comprised of two divisions: Underwriting and Asset Management.

 The Office of Residential Care Facilities (ORCF) manages the Section 232 program, which provides mortgage insurance for residential care facilities such as assisted living facilities, nursing homes, intermediate care facilities, and board and care homes.
 Staff members are located at HUD Headquarters and out-stationed at a number of field locations.
 ORCF is comprised of three divisions: Asset Management and Lender Relations, Policy and Risk Analysis, and Production.